OS Patch in Endpoint Policies

 2. Update Settings

-The Update Settings section is for Windows devices only.
-Users can define how OS updates are handled on managed devices with the following options:
+The Update Settings section allows users to define how OS updates are handled on managed devices with the following options:

 • Download updates but let me choose whether to install them (Default)